Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Royce on Keats to Chatterton portage - bounding over boulders 2025-08-15 13:22](./attachments/202508151322-001.jpeg "Royce on Keats to Chatterton portage - bounding over boulders 2025-08-15 13:22")

-Some portages were a few hundred feet off where the maps showed them, so we learned to get as close to shore as possible well upstream of the obstacle and to paddle carefully.
-If the actual portage was off by more than a few tens of feet from the map/GPS, I updated my waypoint.
+We found some of the portages a few hundred feet off where the maps showed them, so we learned to get as close to shore as possible, well upstream of the obstacle, and to carefully scan the shore while paddling slowly.
+If we found the actual portage to off by more than a few tens of feet from the map/GPS, I updated my GPS waypoint.

 We camped early on Russell Lake, around 15:40.
 The main camp is a two-story walkup&mdash;about a hundred yards and a 30 feet or so up from the landing to